LLNL/zfp/docs/source/installation.rst

   effective at reducing bias, but is invoked only with :ref:`fixed-precision <mode-fixed-precision>` and :ref:`fixed-accuracy <mode-fixed-accuracy>` compression modes.
-  Either of these rounding modes break the regression tests.
+  Both of these rounding modes break the regression tests since they alter the compressed or decompressed representation, but they may be used with libraries built with the default rounding mode, :code:`ZFP_ROUND_NEVER`, and versions of |zfp| that do not support a rounding mode with no adverse effects.
   Default: :code:`ZFP_ROUND_NEVER`.

 .. c:macro:: ZFP_WITH_TIGHT_ERROR